-Check my Pinterest account - with Boards that include: Depression Management, Anxiety Management, Trauma Management, Mindfulness, Sleep and Health, Movement and Mental Health, Gut Brain Connection, Comfort Foods Healthy Style, and much more !
+Check out Integrated Wellness and Strategies Pinterest account - with Boards that include: Depression Management, Anxiety Management, Trauma Management, Mindfulness, Sleep and Health, Movement and Mental Health, Gut Brain Connection, Comfort Foods Healthy Style, Personality Understanding and much more!
 Boards include resources like healthy ways to cope, videos, book recommendations, and inspirational quotes.

 This website gives a very detailed description about what PTSD is, and ways it can be managed, commonly asked questions, and a variety of additional resources.

 For more information on the latest research about PTSD, the National Institute of Mental Health (NIMH) is an excellent resource.

 The VA is an excellent resource for information about what PTSD is, how it is best treated, research, how to cope with it, helping family members understand it, etc. Please keep in mind that there are many forms of trauma that could cause PTSD, not just war trauma.